Created: 22 July 2020 Updated: 5 May 2022

 20. Beach 4s may have up to 6 players.
 Beach 6s may have 6-9 players.

 21. Should any team be short a player, another player (female or male) from another team in the same league can sub.
-This is the reason we are asking for rules #6 and rule # 20 above
+This is the reason we are asking for rule #6 and rule #20 above.

 22. Absolutely NO SUBS allowed on the court.
 Teams are NOT allowed to bring-in any "last minute" substitute to the games.
 Every player MUST be listed in your roster so they can provide consent and be aware of our health and safety protocols.
 No exceptions.

 23. During the course of the season, should a player NOT be able to continue due to an injury or any other unforeseen circumstances, the team captain should send an email to the league organizers and request for special consideration to remove the player(s) and/or request for replacement(s).